Cellie0320/personal_expense_tracker/database/README.md

 ## SQL Dump

-The SQL dump file (#file:expensetracker-db_sql.sql-context) contains the schema and initial data for the Expense Tracker database.
+The SQL dump file [`expensetracker-db_sql.sql`](./expensetracker-db_sql.sql) contains the schema and initial data for the Expense Tracker database.
 It includes the following:

 - Table creation statements for `categories`, `expenses`, and `users`.
 - Insert statements for initial data in each table.